 Nanocharacterization and Fabrication Instrumentation

-The AFM at the Center is a Veeco MultiMode scanning probe microscope (SPM).
+The AFM at the Center is a Veeco MultiMode scanning probe microscope (SPM) with Nanonis control electronics..
 This Veeco nanoscope has both contact and tapping mode as well as scanning tunneling microscopy capabilities.
 The image below (Au on HOPG, 10 micron x 10 micron image) was obtained by summer REU students.

 A Hitachi TM-1000 table top SEM was acquired through a grant from the Connecticut Office of Workforce Competitiveness.
 This instrument operates at 15 kV and operates in either standard or charge reduction mode.
 Images are obtained using a backscatter detector.
 Reduced vacuum requirements allow for minimal specimen preparation.
 The instrument is outfitted with an analytical drift detector for energy dispersive X-ray spectrometry (EDS, Oxford Instruments) with no liquid nitrogen requirement.This SEM is used for research (e.g. REU and RET programs) as well as educational outreach with the "Seeing is Believing" Initiative.